 An Honors enhancement is essentially a conversion for a group of students.
 The instructor arranges the course enrichment experiences for the group of Honors students.
 Each student involved submits their own online conversion request and completion of the work by all students.
 To receive Honors credit for the course, an individual student must achieve a B- or higher grade and receive final approval by the instructor of the completed conversion project.

 (5000 and above in the course catalog) may count as Honors credit toward your graduation requirements if approved by your Honors advisor on your Honors Final Plan of Study.
 You do not need to complete a conversion form.
 Graduate courses will not be noted with “Honors credit” on your transcript.

 Many students enter UConn with academic credits earned through the College Board Advanced Placement Program (AP) and/or the UConn Early College Experience Program (ECE).
-AP or ECE credit(s) may fulfill University requirements, including general education and course prerequisites, but neither AP nor ECE credit will count towards participation requirements in the first year or Sophomore Honors.
+AP or ECE credit(s) may fulfill University requirements, including general education and course prerequisites, but neither AP nor ECE credit will count towards participation requirements or Honors graduation requirements.